Rapid Prototype Design, Fabrication, and Test at Stone Aerospace

 DEPTHX Rapid Prototype Timeline

 Probably the best way to show how fast we move on complex projects is illustrated by the DEPTHX vehicle.
-Vehicle computational architecture was frozen in October of 2005 and hardware designs were frozen in January of 2006 with the 4DOF AUV configuration shown here.
+We froze vehicle computational architecture in October of 2005.
+We froze hardware designs in January of 2006 with the 4DOF AUV configuration shown here.
 The images that follow chronicle the manufacture, assembly and deployment of the vehicle – in 8 months flat.